dtcenter/MET/met/docs/Users_Guide/stat-analysis.rst

     - CNT, SL1L2, SAL1L2, WDIR
   * - MPR
     - FHO, CTC, CTS, MCTC, MCTS, PCT, PSTD, PJC, or PRC  (must specify "**-out_fcst_thresh**" and "**-out_obs_thresh**" arguments)

-?? should the below Jobs be listed as a header?

-Job: ss_index
+**Job: ss_index**

-The output from this job consists of three lines, the first two of which contain "JOB_LIST" and"COL_NAME", as described above.
+The output from this job consists of three lines, the first two of which contain "JOB_LIST" and "COL_NAME", as described above.
 The third line contains "SS_INDEX" followed by a colon and then the value computed for the user-defined Skill Score Index.

-Job: go_index
+**Job: go_index**

 The output from this job consists of three lines, the first two of which contain "JOB_LIST" and"COL_NAME", as described above.
 The third line contains "GO_INDEX" followed by a colon and then the value computed for the GO Index.

-Job: ramp
+**Job: ramp**

 The ramp job operates on a time-series of forecast and observed values and is analogous to the RIRW (Rapid Intensification and Weakening) job described in :numref:`tc_stat-output`.
 The amount of change from one time to the next is computed for forecast and observed values.
 Those changes are thresholded to define events which are used to populate a 2x2 contingency table.